-If you are a native Microsoft application user and you haven't used Google Sheets before this is the one mandate you have in order to continue with the how to convert Excel to Google Sheets solution.
+If you are a native Microsoft application user and you haven’t used it before this is the one mandate you have in order to convert Excel to Google Sheets.

 If you’ve ever downloaded a Sheets or Excel file in the past to your Gmail account the information will automatically be displayed.
 You can select the file from the lower portion of your screen, or you can create a new sheet, produce a “To-Do List,” an annual budget, or select one of the other templates.

 Converting Excel to Google Sheets with File in Google Drive

 If you received the Excel file in your Gmail account, you’ll already have the file saved on your Google Drive (which is the cloud service Google has packaged in with its Google accounts).